 \subsection{Evaluation}

-SH-Bench evaluation questions use a 5-way classification format, including an “I don’t know” option (or equivalent).
+SH-Bench evaluation questions use a 5-way classification format, including paraphrased versions of IDK option.
 With these questions, we evaluate the models under two different modes: \textbf{i) General mode}, where we instruct the model to answer the question given by the audio, and the model is expected to answer all questions correctly regardless of whether they concern the main speaker or the bystander; and \textbf{ii) Selective mode}, where we instruct the model that there is a main speaker in the foreground and provide a content-conditioned description of this speaker (see \S\ref{sec:testset-construction}).
 The model is also instructed to only listen to the main speaker and ignore any background speech, so it should choose the IDK option for the questions related to what the bystander said, and should give correct answer for the main speaker.
-The prompts used in the evaluation are provided in Appendix \ref{general_mode_eva}, and the evaluation procedure is shown with examples in Fig. \ref{fig:evaluate}.
+The prompts used in the evaluation are provided in Appendix \ref{general_mode_eva}, and the evaluation procedure is illustrated with the examples in Figure \ref{fig:evaluate}.

-Therefore, accuracies measured for bystander under selective mode should treat the ``I don' t know" option as the correct choice.
-In addition to accuracies, we define \emph{Selective Efficacy} as a unified metric using the harmonic mean of 4 different accuracies on the main speaker and bystanders under general or selective modes as follows.
+Therefore, accuracies measured for the bystander under selective mode should treat the ``I don't know" option as the correct choice.
+In addition to accuracies, we define the \emph{Selective Efficacy} as a unified metric using the harmonic mean of 4 different accuracies for the main speaker and bystanders in general or selective modes as follows.

-This metric is high only when all accuracies are high, and there is no shortcoming.
-A high accuracy under general mode and a low accuracy under selective mode indicates the model has good audio understanding ability but poor privacy protection, whereas a low accuracy under general mode indicates the model being incompetent to comprehend audio content under multi-speaker and overlapped speech scenario.
-Besides, a high accuracy on bystander under selective mode with a low accuracy on main indicates the model being unable to distinguish main or bystander, and choose ``I don't know" regardless of the question.
+This metric is high only when all accuracies are high, and there are no low accuracy values.
+A high accuracy for the general mode and a low accuracy for the selective mode indicates the model has good audio understanding ability but poor privacy protection, whereas a low accuracy for the general mode indicates that the model is unable to comprehend audio in multi-speaker and overlapped speech scenarios.
+Besides, a high accuracy for bystander in the selective mode with a low accuracy on main indicates the model being unable to distinguish main or bystander, and choose ``I don't know'' regardless of the question.